DaveBitter/minor-webdev_lifely/README.md

 Finally, the most useful of the three.
 A user can now swipe to the next or previous vacancy on the detail vacancy pages.
 Previously, you had to go back to the oveview page and click the next vacancy.
 This will improve usability and efficiancy greatly.

+An animated gesture icon is shown to give feedback to show the user that he/she can do this.

 ![gesture based navigating](https://raw.githubusercontent.com/DaveBitter/minor-webdev_lifely/develop/images/screenshot_0.png)
 ![gesture based navigating](https://raw.githubusercontent.com/DaveBitter/minor-webdev_lifely/develop/images/screenshot_1.png)

 ### Gesture based discovery
 A user can now pinch out on an image of a internship supervisor in order to see a larger photo and the social links for that supervisor.
 THis functionality gives the user more information about the supervisor which is useful.
 When a user pinches back in, the image return to it's original size and the social links are hidden again.

+An animated gesture icon is shown to give feedback to show the user that he/she can do this.

 ![gesture based discovery](https://raw.githubusercontent.com/DaveBitter/minor-webdev_lifely/develop/images/screenshot_2.png)
 ![gesture based discovery](https://raw.githubusercontent.com/DaveBitter/minor-webdev_lifely/develop/images/screenshot_3.png)